alx-melnichuk/gelenium-ui/README.md

 # Gelenium-UI

-Library of visual components in the style of "Material UI".
+A library of visual components in a style similar to "Material UI".
-But it is also more flexible.
+But the components of this library are more flexible.

 Demo site: [gelenium-ui](https://alx-melnichuk.github.io/gelenium-ui/).
 This site also has examples of use.

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0.
+This library was generated with [Angular CLI](https://v14.angular.io/cli) version 14.1.2.

 ## Installation